Speedometer: Mechanical

 Many speedometers use a rotating flexible cable driven by gearing linked to the vehicle's transmission.
 The early Volkswagen Beetle and many motorcycles, however, use a cable driven from a front wheel.

 Some early mechanical speedometers operated on the governor principle where a rotating weight acting against a spring moved further out as the speed increased, similar to the governor used on steam engines.
 This movement was transferred to the pointer to indicate speed.

 This was followed by the Chronometric speedometer where the distance traveled was measured over a precise interval of time (Some Smiths speedometers used 3/4 of a second) measured by an escapement.
 This was transferred to the speedometer pointer.
 The chronometric speedometer is tolerant of vibration and was used in motorcycles up to the 1970s.

-The electric speedometer was invented by the Croatian Josip Belušić in 1888, and was originally called a velocimeter.

 When the vehicle is in motion, a speedometer gear assembly turns a speedometer cable, which then turns the speedometer mechanism itself.
 A small permanent magnet affixed to the speedometer cable interacts with a small aluminium cup (called a speedcup) attached to the shaft of the pointer on the analogue speedometer instrument.
 As the magnet rotates near the cup, the changing magnetic field produces eddy current in the cup, which itself produces another magnetic field.
 The effect is that the magnet exerts a torque on the cup, "dragging" it, and thus the speedometer pointer, in the direction of its rotation with no mechanical connection between them.